On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Magnetic Fields in Flat FRW Universes

 The above sets the initial conditions for the evolution of the $B$-field during reheating and combines with solution (\ref{rhB+1}) to give

 where $a\geq a_*^+$.\footnote{We can obtain the evolution law (\ref{rhB+2}) starting from solution (\ref{lsB1}) as well.
 This requires calculating the jump in the value of the Hubble parameter caused by the abrupt change of the barotropic index on the matching hypersurface, which is that of constant conformal time.
 In order to do that recall first that $H_*^-=-1/a_*^-\eta_*^-$ at the end of the de Sitter regime and $H_*^+=2/a_*^+\eta_*^+$ at the start of reheating.
-Then, using conditions (\ref{dSfcon1}) and (\ref{rhicon+1}), while setting $a_*^+=a_*^-$, $\eta_*^+=-\eta_*^-$, $B_*^+=B_*^-$ and $B_*^{\prime\;+}=B_*^{\prime\;^-}$, solution (\ref{lsB1}) reduces to Eq.~(\ref{rhB+2}).} Therefore, as long as $m\neq4$, the dominant magnetic mode of (\ref{rhB+2}) drops as $B\propto a^{-3/2}$ and the $B$-field is superadiabatically amplified throughout reheating.
+Then, using conditions (\ref{dSfcon1}) and (\ref{rhicon+1}), while setting $a_*^+=a_*^-$, $\eta_*^+=-\eta_*^-$, $B_*^+=B_*^-$ and $B_*^{\prime\;+}=B_*^{\prime\;^-}$, solution (\ref{lsB1}) reduces to Equation~(\ref{rhB+2}).} Therefore, as long as $m\neq4$, the dominant magnetic mode of (\ref{rhB+2}) drops as $B\propto a^{-3/2}$ and the $B$-field is superadiabatically amplified throughout reheating.
 We remind the reader that almost all the scenarios of inflationary magnetogenesis assume that $0\leq m\leq2$.

 Let us look at the magnetic evolution in the subsequent epochs of radiation and dust.
-Following solution (\ref{rhB+2}) and keeping in mind that $a\propto\eta^2$ during reheating (see Eq.~(\ref{sf-ct})), we deduce that $B\propto\eta^{-3}$ throughout that period.
+Following~solution (\ref{rhB+2}) and keeping in mind that $a\propto\eta^2$ during reheating (see Equation~(\ref{sf-ct})), we deduce that $B\propto\eta^{-3}$ throughout that period.
 Then,

 just before the transition to the radiation era.
 Once there, the barotropic index of the background matter changes from $w_*^-=0$ to $w_*^+=1/3$ and solution (\ref{lsB2}) reads